 The official AC Milan website sums up the regard Franco Baresi is held in by the club.
 It reads: “In the history of Italian football very few players can be considered real one club legends for their teams but Franco Baresi is surely that for AC Milan.”
 In football, defenders rarely receive the acclaim they deserve.
 The accolade of ‘great’ is usually reserved for those that attack and score.
 Pelé, Maradona, Cruyff, Messi, Ronaldo; none of them won fame for their ability to defend.

 Of World Soccer’s 100 Greatest Players of the 20th Century, the only player figuring in the top ten, who could arguably be described as a defender is Franz Beckenbauer – and such a designation is probably dubious at best.
 Baresi is down at 19.
 The great German player was really a midfielder who simply adapted a role to suit him, rather than being a natural backline operative.
-Franco Baresi was was not that; he was a defender who excelled at his craft to the extent that his name should surely be regarded in the most exalted of company.
+Franco Baresi was not that – he was a defender who excelled at his craft to the extent that his name should surely be regarded in the most exalted of company.

 After Verdi’s debut at La Scala, he went on to complete a lifetime’s work that had him ranked as one of the foremost operatic composers of all time.
 A contemporary of Richard Wagner – they were born in the same year – there was always a rivalry between the two, with adherents to the two different styles debating which was better.
 Surely, the grist to that particular mill is that they should be celebrated as different, rather than competitively.
 Both deserve high acclaim.

 Whilst Baresi and Beckenbaur were not of the same generation, many have sought to claim one as better than the other as they occupied arguably similar roles in outstanding teams, at both club and international levels.
 As with the maestros, that is surely fallacious.
 Although they had complementary talents, they were different in both approach and deployment.
-Whereas Beckenbauer is regarded as a great however – figuring at number four in the aforementioned list – Baresi ranks much lower, only just getting into the top twenty.
+Whereas Beckenbauer is regarded as a great, however – figuring at number four in the aforementioned list – Baresi ranks much lower, only just getting into the top 20.

 It’s worth pondering on the equity of that for a moment.
-Could I venture that if we cast off a perhaps natural aversion to honouring the defensive side of the game, there’s room at the top end of that list for one of the best defenders ever to play football, the “special” Franco Baresi.
+Could I venture that if we cast off a perhaps natural aversion to honouring the defensive side of the game, there’s room at the top end of that list for one of the best defenders ever to play football, the “special” Franco Baresi

 By All Blue Daze.
 Follow @All_Blue_Daze